There are plenty of benefits to owning a home. One of the most important is building equity and borrowing against it in the form of home equity loans.

 While a home equity loan is good for homeowners who have a specific plan in mind for the money they’ll receive, a HELOC is a good choice for those who want access to a line of credit for expenses that pop up over time.

 You might also consider a cash-out refinance.
-In a cash-out refinance, you refinance your existing mortgage loan into one that has a balance higher than what you currently owe.
-You’d then receive this extra money in a lump sum.
-You could use this money to pay for whatever you want.
+With this option, you refinance your existing mortgage loan into one that has a balance higher than what you currently owe.
+You’d then receive this extra money in a lump sum to pay for whatever you want.

 Say you owe $150,000 on your mortgage.
 You can refinance that loan into a new one with a balance of $180,000.
 You’d then receive the extra $30,000 as a single payment.